-A Bride Found A Message From Her Late Mother In The Most Unexpected Place
+This Bride Found A Message From Her Late Mom In The Most Beautiful Way & I’m Crying

 Weddings can be very emotional.
 No matter where or how you say "I do," it can still feel like a big deal.
 Sure, the clichéd notion that a bride is leaving her family for her new spouse is outdated and sexist, but there's no denying the fact that getting married feels special.
 It's your day, after all, and you deserve to be surrounded by the people who love you most.
 Unfortunately, that can feel impossible if you've had a loved one pass away.
 But feel-good stories, like this one where a bride discovered a message from her late mother, might help fill the space left by loved ones.

 A bride named Emma Letts, from Kibworth Beauchamp in Leicestershire, England, spoke to BBC about her amazing story, and it's seriously beautiful.
 Emma got engaged back in 2016.
 But what should have been the happiest time in her life quickly turned around around as her mom was diagnosed with terminal cancer a month after her engagement, BBC reported.
 Sadly, Emma's mom died in 2017, and Emma was understandably heartbroken that her mom wouldn't be there to see her walk down the aisle.

 But all that changed when Emma got her custom wedding shoes in the mail last weekend, and saw a note engraved in the soles.
 "Wanted you to have a gift from me on your wedding day," the message read.
 "Your wedding shoes are my gift to you.
 Hope you have a magical day.
 Lots and lots of love and big hugs, MUM xxxx."